, Published 17 Dec 2019

 Create a patch management plan that considers contingencies in case the patch deployment goes awry.
 Be aware of current vulnerabilities and cybersecurity issues faced by the organization in order to realize the corresponding solution.
 Create a patch management checklist and conduct patch testing for a batch of devices with different operating systems to ensure that the intended goal is consistent.
 Watch out for any unwanted effects of the patch during testing.
 Record all observations and use the settings information as a reference when deploying the patch to operations.

 - During Deployment

-Once a patch testing is completed and the intended effect achieved, consider scheduling the deployment of a patch or, in case of urgent issues that need to be addressed immediately, decide if an immediate patch deployment is ideal.
+Once patch testing is completed and the intended effect is achieved, consider scheduling the deployment of a patch or, in case of urgent issues that need to be addressed immediately, decide if an immediate patch deployment is ideal.
 It is advisable to deploy a patch during off-peak hours to minimize interruption to normal business operations.
 Record the exact time and date and note observations during deployment so it’s easier to find solutions when issues arise.

 - After Deployment

 Continue to monitor and observe the impact of a patch after deployment and see if the intended effect remains aligned with expectations.
 Maintain accurate and updated records of all patch deployment activities for future reference.

 Powerful Tool for Patch Management